DmytroYesUA/ELTeC-ukr/README.md

 # ELTeC-ukr

-This is the English novel collection for the ELTeC, the European Literary Text Collection, produced by the COST Action Distant Reading for European Literary History (CA16204, https://distant-reading.net).
+This is the Ukrainian novel collection for the ELTeC, the European Literary Text Collection, produced by the COST Action Distant Reading for European Literary History (CA16204, https://distant-reading.net).

 ## Release notes